 Latvians, together with the Lithuanians, are the only nations speaking Baltic languages left in the world.
 Their relations are generally very good, and they call each other brothers.
 While there have been some political downtimes this has never made Lithuanians and Latvians dislike each other.

 There are only some 3 000 Latvians in Lithuania however - much less than there are either Poles, Russians or Belarussians.
 One part of Latvians lives in historical communities in the northern Lithuania close to the border of Latvia.
-Another part of Lithuania's Latvians lives in the major cities where they have largely immigrated in 1940s and later from Latvia-proper.
+Another part of Lithuania's Latvians lives in the major cities where they have largely immigrated in the 1940s and later from Latvia-proper.

-Perhaps because their cultural similarity to Lithuanians the Latvians of Lithuania generally receive less public attention than other traditional minorities of comparable size.
+Perhaps because of their cultural similarity to Lithuanians the Latvians of Lithuania generally receive less public attention than other traditional minorities of comparable size.